kasturimitra/countriesOfTheWorld/README.md

 Beyond Malta, the colours more or less converge into the same as not much of a varying range of numbers is left.
 Majority of the countries happen to fall in this category and are practically indistinguishable till the denser ones like Monaco are removed.

+Density directly affects resource availability and technological advancement, and thus quality of life.

+## Literacy Rate

+An easy way to check the advancement of a country is to check its literacy rate.
+Higher literacy rates show effective education infrastructure and access to potential higher education.

+<iframe src="https://public.tableau.com/views/WorldData_17/LiteracyRateMap?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy Rate Map)

+Most of the world seems well literate with a few exceptions in Africa and Asia.
+To get a closer look, let's compare literacy rates by region.

+<iframe src="https://public.tableau.com/views/WorldData_17/AverageLiteracybyRegion?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy Rate by Region Bar Chart)

+As noted from the world map, Sub-Saharan Africa and Northern Africa are at the very end.

+It is difficult to make a comparison among the top five regions as they all have a literacy rate of over 97%.
+North America and Western Europe lie within.

+This seems familiar; the GDP by region plot showed similar results.
+Is it possible that GDP is affected by literacy rate?

+<iframe src="https://public.tableau.com/views/WorldData_17/LiteracyGDPCorrelation?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy GDP Correlation)

+Literacy rate seems to affect GDP almost exponentially.
+This makes sense considering the greater the number of educated individuals, the better will they be able to fill and do high skilled work.
+In most countries, high skilled work affects GDP significantly more than low skilled.

+Apart from better jobs, literacy also provides better decision making skills.
+In particular, we talk about dependence of birth rate on literacy, since it is readily available in our data.

+<iframe src="https://public.tableau.com/views/WorldData_17/LiteracyBirthrateCorrelation?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy Birthrate Correlation)

+As literacy rate goes up, birthrate comes down.
+This isn't a bad thing; it means literate individuals are capable of family planning.
+With limited resources and the world population reaching almost 8 billion, population growth is a cause for concern and needs to be tackled.